thoughtbot/ios-on-rails/release/ios-on-rails.md

 2. The parameters for this POST request are `nil`, since the HTTPHeaderField contains our HUMAppSecret.
 We don't need to send any additional data for this specific POST request.

 3. A completion block that will execute if the request is successful.
-If the request is successful we set the current user's ID to the device_token we get back from the API.
+If the request is successful we set the current user's ID and token to what we got back in the `responseObject`.
 We also set the device_token in the header field so we can start signing our requests as that user.
 Finally, we execute the completion block with `nil` as an argument since we have no error.

 4. A completion block that executes if there was an error when executing the POST task.
 This completion block executes the completion block we provided, with the `error` as an argument to indicate that our POST wasn't successful.

+### Setting the Headers Conditionally

+Now that we have a POST to users method and persist the token we recieve from this method, we can conditionally set our session's headers depending on if we have that token yet.

+Currently, our singleton sets a new `tb-device-token` and the `tb-app-secret` in the session's headers every time it initializes.
+These are the correct headers for POST to users, but we need different headers for all other reqeusts.

+In the `sharedClient` method of our `HUMRailsClient`, change the `dispatch_once` block to contain:

+	// HUMRailsAFNClient.m

+    NSURL *baseURL = [NSURL URLWithString:ROOT_URL];
+    _sharedClient = [[HUMRailsAFNClient alloc] initWithBaseURL:baseURL];

+    if ([HUMUserSession userIsLoggedIn]) {
+        [_sharedClient.requestSerializer setValue:[HUMUserSession userToken]
+                               forHTTPHeaderField:@"tb-device-token"];
+    } else {
+        [_sharedClient.requestSerializer setValue:HUMAFNAppSecret
+                               forHTTPHeaderField:@"tb-app-secret"];
+        [_sharedClient.requestSerializer setValue:[[NSUUID UUID] UUIDString]
+                               forHTTPHeaderField:@"tb-device-token"];
+    }

+This if statement depends on the class methods `userIsLoggedIn` and `userToken` that we defined on `HUMUserSession`, so remember to `#import "HUMUserSession.h"` at the top of the file.
+It sets the headers to include the saved `[HUMUserSession userToken]` if we are logged in and the app secret random device token if we aren't.

-### Making the POST Request
+# Making the POST User Request

 We want to make a POST request to create and save a user only once on each device.
 So, lets conditionally call the `createCurrentUserWithCompletionBlock:` we just created inside of HUMMapViewController's `viewDidAppear:` method.
+Remember to `#import "HUMRailsClient.h"` or `#import "HUMRailsAFNClient.h"`, whichever one you choose to use.

+	// HUMMapViewController.m

 	- (void)viewDidAppear:(BOOL)animated
 	{
     	[super viewDidAppear:animated];

-    	if (![HUMUserSession userID]) {
+    	if (![HUMUserSession userIsLoggedIn]) {

         	[SVProgressHUD show];

+        	// We could also make this request using our AFN client.
-        	[[HUMRailsAFNClient sharedClient]
+        	// [[HUMRailsAFNClient sharedClient]
+        	[[HUMRailsClient sharedClient]
         		createCurrentUserWithCompletionBlock:^(NSError *error) {

+	            if (error) {
+	                [SVProgressHUD showErrorWithStatus:
+	                    NSLocalizedString(@"App authentication error", nil)];
+	            } else {
 	                [SVProgressHUD dismiss];
+	            }

         	}];

     	}
 	}

-If there's no `currentUserID` in the keychain, then we haven't successfully made a POST request to /users.
-So, we can call `createCurrentUserWithCompletionBlock:` to make our POST request, save the user ID that returns from the API request, and change the request headers to include this user ID.
+If `[HUMUserSession userIsLoggedIn]` returns `NO`, then we haven't successfully made a POST request to /users.
+So, we can call `createCurrentUserWithCompletionBlock:` to make our POST request, which saves the user ID that returns from the API request and changes the request headers to include this user ID.

 We'll also present a heads-up-display to users to indicate that an API call is in progress.
 SVProgressHUD is a cocoapod that provides a clean and easy to use view for showing loading and percent completion.
 We simply call the SVProgressHUD class method `show` to display the HUD, and `dismiss` to remove it.
+Remember to `#import <SVProgressHUD/SVProgressHUD.h>` since we're using it in this file.

 If you run the app and get back a completionBlock with no error, you've officially made a successful POST request and created a user on the database!

 # The Event Object

-Users will be interacting with the HUMAddEventViewController to create events in the app.

-### Creating an Event Object

 Create a subclass of NSObject called HUMEvent.
 This subclass will have a series of properties that define each event object.

 Add the following properties to your HUMEvent.h's `@interface`:

 	// HUMEvent.h

+	@class HUMUser;

+	@interface HUMEvent : NSObject

 	// Properties set on creation of the event object
 	@property (copy, nonatomic) NSString *name;